nikolaushuber/opeg/README.md

 - Evaluate performance against [menhir]
 - Try and see if we can use OCaml's Lazy module instead of hashtables
 - Tune initial hashtable size
+- Add an option to statically copy the opegLib code into the generated parser

 ## License